Franco Zeffirelli, Creator Of Lavish Productions On Screen And Stage, Dies At 96

 Zeffirelli died Saturday in Rome after a long illness.
 His death was announced on the Foundation of Franco Zeffirelli website.
 He was 96.

-Zeffirelli was an illegitimate child born Feb.
+Zeffirelli was born out of wedlock on Feb.
 12, 1923 into a rigid Italian society that viewed indiscretions sternly.
 As a little boy, kids teased him for not knowing his father's last name.
 (Zeffiretti was the name his mother made up based on a Mozart aria; it means little breezes and was incorrectly transcribed as Zeffirelli.)

 Zeffirelli's mother died when he was 6 and he lived briefly in an orphanage before relatives took him in.
 He credited his artistic growth to a British expatriate whose circle of friends he enshrined in the 1999 semi-autobiographical film Tea with Mussolini.